Content marketing is a hot buzzword in digital marketing, and for good reason.

 Blog posts are an important aspect of content marketing.
 They are the main drivers of traffic, a strong contributor to SEO, and can influence your audience by positioning your brand as an industry thought leader.

 As with websites, you can purchase blog post packages across a wide range of pricing.
 Some freelancers (especially those from third world countries where the cost of living is cheap) offer 500-1000 word blog posts for as little as $1/each!
 But it’s important to realize that in cases such as these, as in the rest of life, you get what you pay for.

 When working with someone who’s trying to write for a first language that isn’t their own, inevitably, you’ll have to compensate for grammar/spelling issues.
 Furthermore, when working with a cheap writer, you can’t expect SEO knowledge to be baked into their process.
 It’s also important to remember that Google does a readability score analysis of your content to determine the relevance to your users.
 Here’s what John Mueller, Webmaster Trends Analyst at Google, has to say about it:

-When it comes to the average blog post, cost really varies.
+When it comes to the average blog post, the cost really varies.
 On the average, a 500-word blog post can set you back $150-$350 but blog posts written by the best writers can set you back up to $2000 for a 2000 word post.
-When working with a top writer, you can expect a final product that is well thought-out, well-researched, and well-written—minimal edits needed, if any.
+When working with a top writer, you can expect a final product that is well-thought-out, well-researched, and well-written—minimal edits needed, if any.

 Here are a few recommended places to get high-quality content: